by Nebula Haze

 One popular way to create a flat cannabis canopy is a ScrOG which stands for “Screen of Green”.
 Basically, it means training plants to grow flat along a screen or net.

-Many growers use a ScrOG (screen of green) technique to grow flat plants.
-Plants are trained along a screen or net in the vegetative stage.
+Many growers use a ScrOG (screen of green) technique to grow flat plants like this awesome picture by Scroggo.
+Plants get trained along a screen or net in the vegetative stage.

 Although the result is excellent yields, “scrogging” takes a bit of work.
 In addition to having to make (or buy) the screen and set it up in the grow space, the process of threading plants through the net can be time-consuming.
 On top of that, once the training process begins, plants can’t be moved independently.
 With their stems woven through the netting, plants are basically “stuck” on the screen until harvest.
 This can make it difficult to water plants and/or access the middle.